SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

    !!-

-Lazy properties are useful when the initial value for a property is dependent on outside factors whose values are not known until after an instance's initialization is complete.
+Lazy properties are useful when the initial value for a property is dependent on outside factors whose values aren't known until after an instance's initialization is complete.
 Lazy properties are also useful when the initial value for a property requires complex or computationally expensive setup that should not be performed